FY 2025 BUDGET RESOLUTION & RECONCILIATION TRACKERS

 House Floor Action

-Senate preparation for Floor Action
+Senate Floor Action

-5/22: Amended bill passed the House 215-214 (party line vote, except for 2 Republicansvoting no, 1 voting present, and 2 not voting)
+(party line vote, except for 2 Republicansvoting no, 1 voting present, and 2 not voting)

 Bill Text and GOP Leadership Amendment